The Ultimate Guide to Growing Astilbe Shade Flowers

 • Shade Garden: Combine astilbe with other plants that like moist, partly shaded conditions - Japanese painted ferns, Autumn Brilliance ferns, heucheras, hostas and hydrangeas.

-• Water’s Edge: Plants astilbe alongside a shady stream or pond, where the feathery plumes and delicate foliage will soften the water’s edge.
+• Water’s Edge: Plants these shade flowers alongside a stream or pond, where the feathery plumes and delicate foliage will soften the water’s edge.

 • Stylized Woodland Garden: Incorporate astilbe into a naturalized woodland planting with rocks, Christmas ferns (Polystichum achrostichoides), Alumroot (Heuchera americana), and a purple-leaved bugbane (Cimifuga ‘Chocoholic’) for contrast.